pymc-devs/pytensor/doc/library/scan.rst

     ...
-    MissingInputError: An input of the graph, used to compute DimShuffle{1,0}(<TensorType(float64, (?, ?))>), was not provided and not given a value.Use the Aesara flag exception_verbosity='high',for more information on this error.
+    MissingInputError: An input of the graph, used to compute DimShuffle{1,0}(<TensorType(float64, (?, ?))>), was not provided and not given a value.Use the Pytensor flag exception_verbosity='high',for more information on this error.

 The error indicates that ``OneStep`` relies on variables that are not passed